Weddings

 Wedding Fees

-The sound desk & computer operators will provide amplification for speakers, recording of the service, and project/play any CDs/DVDs/pictures you would like before, during or after the service.
-Broadcasting a YouTube livestream depends on staff availability.
-If you would like to hire our halls for light refreshments afterwards you may do so providing there are no other planned events that day.
+**The sound desk & computer operators will provide amplification for speakers, recording of the service, and project/play any CDs/DVDs/pictures you would like before, during or after the service.